Boris Kidrič: Honours and awards

 He was awarded the Order of the People's Hero, Order of the Hero of Socialist Labour, Order of the People's Liberation and the Commemorative Medal of the Partisans of 1941.
 The National Institute of Chemistry in Ljubljana was named after him and until 1990 the main award for scientific achievements in Slovenia was called "Kidrič Prize".
+Consequently, there was also a Boris Kidrič Fund, which was based in Ljubljana.

 Among the foreign decorations were the Soviet Union's Order of Kutuzov, 2nd class, the Hungarian Order of the Republic, the Bulgarian Order of the People's Freedom and the Polish Partisan Cross.
 After his death, the eastern Slovenian industrial town of Strnišče was renamed Kidričevo in his honour.
 In 1959, a large monument was erected in his honour in front of the Slovenian Government Office in Ljubljana, where it still stands despite some protests by anti-Communist groups and victims of Communist persecution.
 The Institute for Physics, near Belgrade, was renamed in his honour.